 They assess the primary purpose of the dandruff shampoo, by examining the active ingredients present in the formulation.
 These active ingredients are designed to control specific types of dandruff and we’ll explain what those are.

-In addition, we warn of the presence of any one of over 100 ingredients that can potentially itch, irritate and even cause dandruff themselves.
+In addition, we warn of the presence of any one of over 100 ingredients that can potentially itch, irritate and even cause dandruff.
 A significant number (~90%) of these chemicals have never been tested for their effect on human health.
 Many of these chemicals are known to have adverse effects on our skin and one of these adverse effects is dandruff.

 Unlike most review sites, our reviewers personally try every shampoo they review and they also assess how the shampoo washes, how it smells, and look at the price point in their market.
 These may be medicated shampoos, but that doesn’t mean we want to compromise on a little bit of luxury!